What We Know About Trump’s New ‘Executive Orders’

 A Potemkin order on eviction protections

-Trump’s sole executive order of the four measures on Saturday was supposed to help the as many as 40 million Americans facing eviction because of the pandemic, which the order does not actually do.
-The president did not even try to renew the federal eviction moratorium or use his other federal powers to help renters, and his executive order was more of an executive ask, as Heather Long explained at the Washington Post on Sunday:
+Trump’s sole executive order of the four measures on Saturday was supposed to help the 40 million Americans potentially facing eviction, which the order does not actually do.
+The president did not even try to renew the federal eviction moratorium or use his other federal powers to help renters.
+His executive order was more of an executive ask, as Heather Long explained at the Washington Post on Sunday:

 Instead, Trump calls for Health and Human Services Secretary Alex Azar and Centers for Disease Control and Prevention Director Robert Redfield to “consider” whether an eviction ban is needed.
 Trump also didn’t provide any more money to help renters.
 The executive order calls only for Treasury Secretary Steven Mnuchin and Housing and Urban Development Secretary Ben Carson to see if they can find any more funds to help out.
 It doesn’t promise more aid.

-Note: This post has been updated to include additional information, analysis, and commentary.